 If staff (including governors, agency staff and volunteers) believe that a child is suffering, or is likely to suffer from harm, or is in immediate danger it is important that an immediate referral to children's social care (and/or the Police if appropriate) is made in accordance with the Local Authority referral process.
 Anyone can make a referral.
 If anyone other than the DSL makes a referral, they should inform the DSL as soon as possible that a referral has been made.
-The Safeguarding Children Board is still currently in operation.
-A full copy of their local procedures can be found at https://www.rbscp.org/
+All protocols and referrals can be found here.